Design Engineering and Styling

 Design Verification Plan & Report (DVP&R) - Overview and Application

-In this one-day seminar on Design Verification Plan and Report Overview and Application, students will be introduced to important concepts, the basic theory behind the concepts, and discuss how these concepts can be applied to the client's design reliability activities.
-Participant involvement will be maximized to demonstrate and reinforce the concepts through reading assignments, group discussions, and exercises where students will begin a DVP&R on a client product.
+This course is verified by Probitas as meeting the AS9104/3A requirements for Continuing Professional Development.
+In this one-day course on Design Verification Plan and Report Overview and Application, participants will be introduced to important concepts, the basic theory behind the concepts, and discuss how these concepts can be applied to the client's design reliability activities.
+Participant involvement will be maximized to demonstrate and reinforce the concepts through reading assignments…

 Classroom